particle-iot/docs/src/content/getting-started/configuration/env-vars.md

 If a variable is set in multiple layers, the most specific (rightmost) setting is used.

-Environment variables, like ledger, are only used for devices in a product.
+Environment variables are only used for devices in a product.
+This is also the case for [Ledger](/getting-started/logic-ledger/ledger/).

 ## Synchronized